top of page

 cling wrap

-It is important to make sure not to over-moisturize your tattoo and to maintain an equal balance between letting it air dry and keeping it moisturized.
+Apply topicals [see products] as needed to continue healing and avoid scabbing.
+It is important to maintain an equal balance between letting it dry and keeping it moisturized.

 The total healing process is usually around 7–10 days.